32bitkid/sci.js/libs/codecs/README.md

 # `@4bitlabs/codecs`

-A collection of decoders (and eventually encoders) to for working with [Sierra On-line][sierra] SCI-engine assets.
+A collection of decoders (and eventually encoders) for working with [Sierra On-line][sierra] SCI-engine assets.

 ##  Supported Codecs